robin/chit/README.txt

 == FEATURES:

 Chit was inspired by 'cheat' (http://cheat.errtheblog.com/) by Chris Wanstrath.
-You can use chit to access and manage your cheat sheets easily.
+You can use chit to access and manage cheat sheets easily.

-There are several differences between 'cheat' and 'chit'.
-By using chit, besides the wonderful features of 'cheat', you get:
+There are several differences between ‘cheat’ and ‘chit’.
+By using chit, besides the wonderful features of ‘cheat’, you get:

 1. Git powered cheat sheet repository.
 You can specify where you get the sheets and where to share them.
-2. Your own private cheat sheet.
+2. Your own private cheat sheets.
 Everybody has some project related or smoe cheat sheets which are not mean to public.
 You can also put them into chit
 3. Directory support.
 You can group cheat sheets by directory now.
-4. one less letter to type.
+4. One less letter to type.

 == SYNOPSIS: